 Board of Directors

-Executive Chairman / Director
+Chief Executive Officer / Director

 David is Irish by birth but Jamaican by adoption, having received his Jamaican citizenship in 2010.
 He is a qualified Chartered Accountant and also has a Masters in Economics from University College, Cork.